cerebro-data/external-docs/docs/EMRIntegration.md

   with Hive, Presto and Spark, specify `hive`, `presto`, and `spark-2.x`:
   ![EMR Bootstrap](https://s3.amazonaws.com/cerebrodata-docs/images/EMRBootstrap2.png)

-- When setting up the security options, you will likely need to specify additional security groups in order for your EMR cluster to be able to communicate with your CDAS cluster.
+- In Step 4, when setting up the security options, you will likely need to specify additional security groups in order for your EMR cluster to be able to communicate with your CDAS cluster.
 Add whatever security group(s) you specified for your CDAS hosts to both the Master as well as Core & Task rows.